 A good leadership assessment process should provide a well-rounded and objective way of evaluating a leader’s capabilities as well as take into account the investment of time a leader is asked to invest.
 It is good to strike a balance between a thorough and robust behavioral assessment and ensuring the process is meaningful and engaging for the leaders themselves.
-There are many different types of leadership assessment methods, and often leadership assessment processes will involve the use of a number of different tools.
+There are many different types of leadership assessment tools, and often leadership assessment processes will involve the use of a number of different methods.
 Read our blog to choose the right leadership assessment for you.
 Some of the most common are:

 These are structured interviews with tailored questions to measure leadership competencies.
 They focus on gathering evidence of particular situations where an individual has demonstrated relevant behaviors.